bennettpeter/MythTV-LeanCapture/README.md

 Note that Ubuntu has an obsolete version of adb in apt.
 Do not use the out of date version.
 It does not work with these scripts.
 Get the latest version from https://developer.android.com/studio/releases/platform-tools .
 Place adb on your path, e.g. in /usr/local/bin.

-Once the prerequisites have been installed, install the scripts by running
+Once the prerequisites have been installed, install the scripts by cloning from github and running

     sudo ./install.sh

 The install.sh script tests for the presence of required versions and stops if they are not present.

-The install script assumes the mythbackend user id is mthtv, and group id is mythtv.
+The install script assumes the mythbackend user id is mythtv, and group id is mythtv.
 It assumes script directory /opt/mythtv/leancap.
-You can use different values by setting appropriate environment variables before running install.sh.
+You can use different values by setting appropriate environment variables before running install.sh the first time.

 If there is a new or updated version of the scripts, just run the ./install.sh again.
 It will not overwrite settings files you have updated.